Always LEAVE NO TRACE.

 Entering behind Kearney Lake, following sparsely marked trees (spray paint), posted maps and a couple of signs for Charlies Lake, you’ll make your way through the rugged paths, steadily up a hill.
 The hike is occasionally aided by ropes, footbridges and a staircase.
 The terrain can be very challenging, especially in slippery winter conditions.
 Appropriate hiking gear is a must.

 Once you reach Charlies Lake, you have all kinds of amazing views, especially in Autumn.
 The narrow lake spans just under 1km in length and under 200m at its widest point.
 It has a few access points, via scenic rock outcrops on its northern shoreline.
-A popular look-off/swimming access point forms a natural amphitheatre atmosphere, complete with an all-natural seating (Say hi to Charlie while you’re there).
+A popular look-off/swimming access point forms a natural amphitheater atmosphere, complete with all-natural seating (Say hi to Charlie while you’re there).
 Heading clockwise around the lake you’ll encounter steep, elevated vistas along much of the Northern shoreline.

 A Backcountry Loop

 The trail loops around the entire lake, but becomes more difficult to follow on the far (south) side.
 The log crossing where the lake narrows can also be a bit of a challenge.
 I recommend using a GPS/phone with the map I’ve created as a reference since it’s very easy to get off the correct path and onto other ones.